-After all other aid is credited to a student's account (loans, grants, university scholarships, etc.), the account is paid in full by or on the first day of class each semester.
+Any remaining balance due after loans, grants, or scholarships, etc. will be due in full on the first day of class for each semester that the student is enrolled.

 Option 2: Installment Plan Fee

 Students may sign up for the installment plan; a \$50 fee is assessed to allow students to make four interest-free payments over the course of the semester.